Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

-For the service provider, the difference between costs and rates results in a loss or a profit.
+The difference between costs and rates for the service provider results in a loss or a profit.
 Rate-setting is a complex undertaking subject to constant change concerning the components defining transport costs.
 For public transit, rates are often fixed, and the outcome of a political decision where a share of the total costs is subsidized.
 Rate increases can be subject to the approval of the regulatory agency.
 The goal is to provide affordable mobility to the largest possible segment of the population, even if this implies a recurring deficit (public transit systems rarely make any profit).
-It is thus common for public transit systems to have rates that are lower than costs and targeted at subsidizing the mobility of social groups such as students, the elderly, or people on welfare.
+It is thus common for public transit systems to have rates lower than costs and targeted at subsidizing the mobility of social groups such as students, the elderly, or people receiving public assistance.

 For freight transportation and many forms of passenger transportation (e.g. air transportation), rates are subject to competitive pressure.
-This means that the rate will be adjusted according to the complex interactions between supply and demand.
+This means the rate will be adjusted according to the complex interactions between supply and demand.
 They either reflect costs directly involved with shipping (cost-of-service) or are determined by the value of the commodity (value-of-service).
-Since many actors involved in freight transportation are private, rates vary, often significantly, but profitability is paramount, as transportation service providers cannot remain in service otherwise.
+Since many actors involved in freight transportation are private, rates vary significantly, but profitability is paramount, as transportation service providers cannot remain in service otherwise.

 2. Components of the Transport Market

-Transportation offers a spectrum of costs and level of services, which results in substantial differences across the world.
-The price of a transport service includes the direct out-of-the-pocket money costs to the user.
-It also includes time costs and costs related to possible inefficiencies, discomfort, and risk (e.g. unexpected delays).
-However, economic actors often base their choice of transport mode or route on only part of the total transport price.
+Transportation offers a spectrum of costs and service levels, which results in substantial differences across the world.
+The cost of a transport service includes the direct out-of-the-pocket money costs to the user, time costs, and costs related to possible inefficiencies and risks (e.g. unexpected delays).
+However, economic actors often base their choice of transport mode or route on only part of the total transport cost.
 For example, motorists are biased by short-run marginal costs.
-They might narrow down the price of a specific trip by car to fuel costs only, thereby excluding fixed costs such as depreciation, insurance, and vehicle tax.
+They might narrow down the price of a specific trip by car to fuel costs only, thereby excluding costs such as tolls, depreciation, insurance, and vehicle tax.

-Many shippers or freight forwarders are primarily guided by direct money costs when considering the price factor in the modal choice.
+Many shippers or freight forwarders are primarily guided by direct monetary costs when considering the cost factor in the modal choice.
 The narrow focus on direct money costs is, to some extent, attributable to the fact that time costs and costs related to possible inefficiencies are harder to calculate and often can only be fully assessed after the cargo has arrived.
-There are significant conditions affecting transport costs and thus transport rates.
+There are significant conditions affecting transport costs and transport rates.

 a.
 Distance and time